Tennis Toe

 How Do You Treat Tennis Toe?

-For mild cases of Tennis Toe, treatment is very simple.
+For mild cases of tennis toe, treatment is very simple.
 Cleaning the toe with antiseptic and covering it with a dressing will prevent further infection and allow healing.

 The affected nail plate will gradually grow out and be replaced by a new healthy one, but this does take a few months.